pharmavillage/documentation/content/commands/zadd/index.md

 [tdtss]: /develop/data-types#sorted-sets

-Elements with the same score
+## Elements with the same score
----

-While the same element can't be repeated in a sorted set since every element is unique, it is possible to add multiple different elements *having the same score*.
-When multiple elements have the same score, they are *ordered lexicographically* (they are still ordered by score as a first key, however, locally, all the elements with the same score are relatively ordered lexicographically).
+While the same element can't be repeated in a sorted set since every element is unique, it is possible to add multiple different elements _having the same score_.
+When multiple elements have the same score, they are _ordered lexicographically_ (they are still ordered by score as a first key, however, locally, all the elements with the same score are relatively ordered lexicographically).

 The lexicographic ordering used is binary, it compares strings as array of bytes.